Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 distance and in air).
 This is a parallelised program, so you will also need to define the number of CPU cores that the program can utilize.

 In future, I will be adding:
- - Ring arrays with a phase difference between each transducer
  - Transducers that are no longer point sources
  - Hopefully much more!